A conjecture of Radu and Sellers on congruences modulo powers of 2 for broken 3-diamond partitions: Introduction

-Besides, Chan \cite{Chan-2008} provided a different proof of the parity results for $\Delta_2$ mentioned above as well as a number of congruences modulo powers of 5.
-Paule and Radu \cite{Paule-Radu-2010} also proved a number of congruences modulo 5 for broken 2-diamond partitions, and they also shared conjectures related to broken 3-diamond partitions modulo 7 and broken 5-diamond partitions modulo 11, two of them proved by Xiong \cite{Xiong-2011}.
+Besides, Chan \cite{Chan-2008} provided a different proof of the parity results for $\Delta_2$ mentioned above, as well as a number of congruences modulo powers of $5$.
+Paule and Radu \cite{Paule-Radu-2010} also proved several congruences modulo $5$ for broken $2$-diamond partitions, and they also shared conjectures related to broken $3$-diamond partitions modulo $7$ and broken $5$-diamond partitions modulo $11$, two of which were proved by Xiong \cite{Xiong-2011}.

-In 2013, Radu and Sellers \cite{Radu-Sellers-2013} completely characterized the parity of $\Delta_3(8n+r)$ for some $r$ and gave the following conjecture modulo powers of $2$. \begin{conj} Let
+In 2013, Radu and Sellers \cite{Radu-Sellers-2013} completely characterized the parity of $\Delta_3(8n+r)$ for certain $r$ and proposed the following conjecture modulo powers of $2$. \begin{conj} Let

-Then for all $\alpha\geq1$ and $n\geq0$,
+Then for all $\alpha \geq 1$ and $n \geq 0$,

 and